dalealleshouse/zero-to-devops/README.md

 ## Ingress

 The demo employs an [ingress](https://kubernetes.io/docs/user-guide/ingress/) to route incoming cluster traffic to desired K8S services.
 The terms *service* and *pod* are used frequently.
-Don't worry if you don't understand these concepts yet, they are covered in the demo.
+Don't worry if you don't understand these concepts yet, they are covered below.

 An ingress is a set of rules that allow inbound connections to reach K8S services.
 In K8S, an ingress has two components: an ingress resource and an